freh-g/genopyc/docs/source/usage.md

 - list of pandas DataFrames: A list of pandas DataFrames containing overlap regions for each specified genomic feature type.

 Note:
-This function queries the Ensembl REST API to retrieve overlap regions for the specified SNP or genomic location.
+This function queries the Ensembl REST API to retrieve overlap regions for the specified SNP or genomic position.
 It returns a list of pandas DataFrames, where each DataFrame contains overlap regions for a specific genomic feature type.